Stephen Peet: Parental family and early life

 Stephen Hubert Peet was born on 16 February 1920, in Penge, South London, the youngest child of Hubert William Peet (1886 - 1951) and his wife, Edith Mary, born Scott.
 He had two older sisters and an older brother, John.

-Stephen's parents were Quakers, unlike his four grandparents who were Congregationalist.
+Stephen's parents were Quakers, unlike his four grandparents who were Congregationalists.
 His mother's parents had served as missionaries.

 Stephen's father was a journalist, who wrote religious news and also edited the weekly Quaker magazine The Friend from 1932 to 1949.
 He was also an absolutist conscientious objector, who suffered three terms of imprisonment for his refusal to obey military orders.